Turkey Direct Aid Program (DAP) Guidelines 2020-2021

-- economic empowerment
+- empowerment of youth.

 5. What are the requirements?

-- Projects must be clearly defined with specific achievable and sustainable outcomes that will help vulnerable target groups.
+- projects must be clearly defined with specific achievable and sustainable outcomes that will help vulnerable target groups;

-- Application forms must be submitted through on-line grants management system, Smartygrants
+- application forms must be submitted through online grants management system, Smartygrants.

-- Demonstrate soundness of the project's objectives and design and the practicability of the proposed implementation arrangements,
+- demonstrate soundness of the project's objectives and design and the practicability of the proposed implementation arrangements;

-- Demonstrate that the project conforms with the objectives of the Direct Aid Program
+- demonstrate that the project conforms with the objectives of the Direct Aid Program;

-- Demonstrate that the project is technically feasible
+- demonstrate that the project is technically feasible;

-6. Selection Process
+6. Selection process

 Along with above requirements, we will favourably consider projects: